Yastrzemski's bat, glove help Giants hold off Tigers 4-3 - WHIZ News

 Cabrera got the Tigers on the board with an RBI single in the sixth.

-Evan Longoria hit a two-run single in the first as the Giants quickly got to starter Tarik Skubal (5-6).
+Longoria hit a two-run single in the first off Tarik Skubal (5-6).
 The lefty was done after 4 2/3 innings and hasn’t gone more than five innings in four straight outings.
 A native of the East Bay suburb Hayward, Skubal yielded three runs and four hits and lost his fourth consecutive start.

 This marks the Tigers’ first trip to San Francisco since being swept by the Giants in the 2012 World Series, and their first visit for a regular-season series since 2008.